tholonia/iching_cli/book/v2/markdown/hexagram_33.md

 ##### *The Long March: A Strategic Turning Point*

 #### In October 1934, Mao Zedong and his followers faced overwhelming odds against Nationalist forces.
-Opting for retreat rather than annihilation, they embarked on The Long March—a harrowing 370-day trek covering over 5,600 miles.
+Opting for retreat rather than annihilation, they embarked on The Long March, a harrowing 370-day trek covering over 5,600 miles.
 Despite severe hardships, the retreat was transformative.
 Mao emerged as the unquestioned leader, and the Communist Party gained invaluable experience and support from rural populations.
 The retreat's success laid the foundation for the eventual Communist victory in China, highlighting how strategic withdrawal can lead to unexpected triumphs.

 <div style="font-size: 8pt;font-style:italic">Source: "The Long March: The True History of Communist China's Founding Myth" by Sun Shuyun (Doubleday, 2006)</div>